Our Arlington location is now open. Call today to book your appointment!

 Oral Pathology Exam

 Oral pathology is the branch of medicine focused on diagnosing and treating diseases and conditions affecting the mouth, jaws, and surrounding structures.
 This specialized field encompasses a range of issues, from benign lesions to malignant tumors, and involves detailed examination of oral tissues to identify abnormalities.
 At Sexton Oral & Maxillofacial Surgery, Drs.
-Sexton, Weiskopf, and Russ provide accurate diagnoses and effective treatment plans for various oral health conditions.
+Sexton and Weiskopf provide accurate diagnoses and effective treatment plans for various oral health conditions.
 Their comprehensive approach ensures that patients receive targeted care to address their specific needs and maintain optimal oral health.
 Contact our practice in Memphis, TN to learn more.

 Oral pathology works by identifying and diagnosing diseases affecting the mouth, jaws, and surrounding structures through a combination of clinical examination, diagnostic tests, and tissue analysis.
 Initially, we will perform a thorough evaluation of your oral health, which may include visual inspections, palpations, and medical history reviews.
 Suspicious lesions or abnormalities are often further investigated using diagnostic tools such as biopsies, imaging studies, and laboratory tests.
 Tissue samples from biopsies are examined microscopically to determine the nature of the condition, whether it is benign or malignant.
 Based on the findings, we can develop and recommend appropriate treatment plans to address the identified issues and improve the patient's oral health.